 Many of the actions listed later in this plan will form part of the ongoing work of the Access and Inclusion Team.
-Its role is to ensure that access and inclusion will be considered as a key factor in the delivery of Council's services and functions.
+Its role is to ensure that access and inclusion are considered to be a key factor in the delivery of Council's services and functions.